yodkwtf/node-express-course/07-file-upload/readme.md

 ## File Upload

 A mini app created to learn how to handle file uploads.
-While there are many ways to do it, we use **express-fileupload** library to handle the uploads and **cloudinary** service option to upload images to the cloud.
+While there are many ways to do it, we use [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) library to handle the uploads and **cloudinary** service option to upload images to the cloud.

 > The idea is that you're the admin of an E-commerce store and you can add-in the new products using the form.
-However, before you add the product to the DB you need to add the product image to the server since the product needs the path for that image.
+However, before you create and add a new product you need to add the product image to the server since the new product will need the path for its image.

 #### Goals